Last updated: 051111

 Spelling & Proofreading

-Here are some more examples of student errors (probably mostly spelling errors) that were missed by spelling checkers because they happened to spell other words:
+Here are some more examples of errors from student papers (probably mostly spelling errors) that were missed by spelling checkers because they happened to spell other words.
+Can they help it if the effect was sometimes accidentally absurd?

-A common proof error is the excessive repetition of a single word.
+In rereading a text, one catches other kinds of errors too, of course: sentence fragments and misleading punctuation are examples.
+Another common change made at this stage is the excessive repetition of a single word.
 The following student seems to have been very impressed by the idea of difference:

 This variance illuminates, for epigraphers, differences in dialectical differences arising among scribal depictions of those from different regions and different time periods.

-Some sentences, when read after the passage of time or by someone who doesn't already know what you mean, turn out to have more than one meaning, sometimes even opposite meanings:
+Some sentences, when read after the passage of time or by someone who doesn't already know what you mean, turn out to have more than one meaning, sometimes even opposite meanings.
+Here are some examples from ambiguously written newspaper sentences:

 Some sentences can turn out to be not only confusing, but actively stupid.
 Famous outrageous examples come from newspaper headlines that hit the stands before the proofreaders noticed anything wrong ("MacArthur Flies Back to Front"; "Iranian Army Push Bottles Up Iraqis").
 But accidentally saying what you didn't mean happens in non-headline writing too. ("The pastor will preach his farewell address.
 The choir will sing 'Break Forth into Joy.'")